Battle of Tarakan (1942): Sinking of Minelayer Hr. Ms. Prins van Oranje

 At 23:18, Yamakaze increased its speed to 26 knots and began to close in on the Dutch minelayer.
 By 23:22, both ships began to open fire on each other at an average range of 1,800 meters, but the engagement turned one-sided immediately.
-Every salvo of Yamakaze's guns scored hits on Prins van Oranje, with the latter salvos passing over the destroyer.
+Every salvo of Yamakaze's guns scored hits on Prins van Oranje, with the latter's salvos passing over the destroyer.

 In just 10 minutes, the Prins van Oranje sank, taking down 102 of the 118 crew members aboard with it.
-The ship's skipper, Anthonie van Versendaal and three other officers were among those killed in the battle, while Yamakaze picked up 16 survivors and putting them ashore in Tarakan.
+The ship's skipper, Anthonie van Versendaal and three other officers were among those killed in the battle, while Yamakaze picked up 16 survivors and put them ashore in Tarakan.
 Lieutenant-Commander van Versendaal was posthumously decorated with the Bronze Lion, Netherlands' second highest military decoration.

 Air battle over Tarakan

-Throughout the battle, the Dutch (ML-KNIL) conduct numerous airstrikes from Samarinda II Airfield to stem the Japanese attack.
+Throughout the battle, the Dutch (ML-KNIL) conducted numerous airstrikes from Samarinda II Airfield to stem the Japanese attack.
 Notwithstanding, due to bad weather, particularly on 11 January, their efforts came too late for the Tarakan defenders below.
 The results of these strikes are summarized below: